iss760/machine-learning/README.md

-# deep-learning
+# Machine-learning
-This repository is workbook for deep learning practice
+This repository is workbook for Machine-learning practice